2024–25 Bowling Green Falcons women's basketball team

-The 2024–25 Bowling Green Falcons women's basketball team represents Bowling Green State University during the 2024–25 NCAA Division I women's basketball season.
-The Falcons, led by second-year head coach Fred Chmiel, play their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference.
+The 2024–25 Bowling Green Falcons women's basketball team represented Bowling Green State University during the 2024–25 NCAA Division I women's basketball season.
+The Falcons, led by second-year head coach Fred Chmiel, played their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference.

 Previous season

 The Falcons finished the 2023–24 season 16–15, 10–8 in MAC play, to finish in a tie for fourth place.
 They were defeated by Buffalo in the quarterfinals of the MAC tournament.
 They received an at-large bid to the WNIT, where they would be defeated by Butler in the first round.

 Preseason

 On October 22, 2024, the MAC released the preseason coaches poll.
 Bowling Green was picked to finish fourth in the MAC regular season.
 Bowling Green received 1 vote to win the MAC Tournament.